Enable Fluent Forms Partial Entries to Save Progress in WordPress Forms

 Partial entries are the type of form data that has been partially entered but not fully submitted.
 Businesses like WooCommerce, Shopify, Amazon, and other eCommerce sites use this functionality to get users’ information from abandoned carts.
 Fluent Forms adapted these features so that you can get back to your users who got lost before submission.

 You can get in touch with customers who have already expressed their interest in your forms, products, or services.
-Moreover, you can automate the process with an email notification to the abandoning users.
 Now, let’s find out what is the process of operating the feature in your contact forms.

 Use Fluent Forms partial entries to reduce the form abandonment